DV

 Quick verdict

-TSLA (Tesla, Inc.) and TSLL (Direxion Daily TSLA Bull 1.5X Shares) are both dividend ETFs, but they take different approaches.
+TSLA (Tesla, Inc.) is a stock, while TSLL (Direxion Daily TSLA Bull 1.5X Shares) is an ETF — they take fundamentally different approaches.

 Deep dive